ErlingSigurdson/Drv7SegQ595/README.md

 should connect to the display's common pins and their collectors should connect to the circuit's positive rail (VCC).

-The wiring in your circuit **may** differ from the provided schematic to some degree, and the library will still be applicable as long as your circuit complies with the premise of the `seg_byte` and the transistor control GPIO distinct roles.
+The wiring in your circuit **may** differ from the provided schematic to some degree, and the library will still be applicable as long as your circuit complies with the premise of the `seg_byte` and the position-control pins' distinct roles.

 ### Notes on the reference schematic